syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 ## Create your first Kanban in Xamarin.Forms

 This section provides a quick overview for working with Essential Kanban for Xamarin.Forms.
-ItÕs an efficient way to visualize the workflow at each stage along its path to completion.
+It is an efficient way to visualize the workflow at each stage along its path to completion.

 ## Referencing Essential Studio components in your solution